Class meets: Wednesday: 8:00am – 10:45am

 When documenting people in various situations, creative results will sometimes depend on your ability to communicate with your subject to connect with them, create a comfortable working relationship, and capture decisive moments.
 So, taking the time needed to communicate with your subject and shoot multiple situations is important.

 Through the iterative process, when students might re-conceive/revise/reshoot in response to feedback, here is the methodology used in CO 305 to learn and continue to improve skills and concept understanding:

 As each assignment takes a scaffold approach, the weekly evaluation comments that students receive allow them to re-conceive their approach on the next assignment.
 With each assignment, students continue to build their skill sets to improve the quality of their work.
 Students are encouraged to attend office hours if there is any confusion about assignment expectations and may also come to office hours to have work reviewed.
-This will allow the chance to reshoot or re-edit work before the assignment is due.
+This will allow you to reshoot or re-edit work before the assignment is due.
 Students are also encouraged to drop in during office hours to say hello.
-My office door is always open during office hours, which are posted at the top of your syllabus.
+My office door is always open during office hours, posted at the top of your syllabus.

-If a student has difficulty shooting, editing, or submitting assignment work due to illness, equipment failure, or any reasonable issue they have had with the assignment, a re-do may be possible.
+If a student has difficulty in shooting, editing, or submitting assignment work due to illness, equipment failure, or any reasonable issue they have had with the assignment, a re-do may be possible.

 Further, students are encouraged to text or send an email if they have any follow-up questions.

 - Creativity outcome with compositional concepts: assignment one, portrait.